bpftrace/website-staging/blog/2025-05-13-hygienic-macros.md

 }
 ```

 In this case the scratch variable `$a`.
-This is because bpftrace has the concept of  “block expressions”.
+This is because bpftrace has a concept of  “block expressions”.
 A block expression, without macros, can look like this:

 ```
 let $a = {